5 Teenage Dental Health Issues

 4. Trauma during sports

 On top of this, dental trauma during high contact sports can result in a lengthy recovery process that requires time off of school.
-Every dentist Fig Tree Pocket and emergency dentist recommends that you take the simply precaution of having a custom mouthguard made by a dentist near me.
+Every dentist recommends that you take the simply precaution of having a custom mouthguard made by a dentist nearby.

 5. Oral piercings

-At our dentist Indooroopilly, we see many teenagers and adults with oral piercings to their lips, cheek or tongue.
-Our dentists Chelmer are non-judgmental of all lifestyle decisions, but we can advise on how a particular decision will impact oral health and can help to ensure that your teenager will be able to maintain their oral health if they do get an oral piercing.
+At our dentist, we see many teenagers and adults with oral piercings to their lips, cheek or tongue.
+Our dentists are non-judgmental of all lifestyle decisions, but we can advise on how a particular decision will impact oral health and can help to ensure that your teenager will be able to maintain their oral health if they do get an oral piercing.